Spain Crypto Tax Guide 2026

 How to calculate your crypto capital gains

-First, determine your cost basis, which is the purchase price of your crypto along with any associated acquisition or disposal costs.
+First, determine your cost basis, which is the purchase price of your crypto, along with any associated acquisition or disposal costs.
 If you received your crypto through other means, use the fair market value on the day of receipt.

 Next, subtract your cost basis from the sale price of your crypto.
 For other types of disposals, such as trading or gifting, subtract your cost basis from the fair market value on the day of disposal.

-Report the total amount in your annual personal income tax return.
+If you have a capital gain, report the total amount in your annual personal income tax return.

-If you have a capital loss:
+If you have a capital loss

-Income Tax rates on crypto
+Income tax rates on crypto

 What about other kinds of crypto income?